Chapter 2 : Surprise to James Potter

 School begins again tomorrow.

-I'm not ready.
 I want to stay home forever, never face anyone again.
 It's still too early.
 I'm healing too slowly.
 It still hurts too much.
 I can't bear to face anyone who knows me.

 I cannot handle, cannot manage, cannot survive another year of Potter.
 Merlin, please let him leave me alone.
 I need a break, a time of recovery.
 I am dying, and he will only make it quicker.